How long do Horses Live? – A Helpful Guide

 Breed & workload

 Many of the horse breeds were developed for specific works and uses.
 Large horse breeds like draft horses do more intensive and riskier jobs, which shorten their life expectancy.
-Thus, bigger horses like drafts tend to have shorter lives than other horses.
-Furthermore, racehorses like thoroughbreds engage in a dangerous sport and may sustain severe injuries from which they could not recover.
+Thus, like drafts, bigger horses tend to live shorter lives than others.
+Furthermore, racehorses like thoroughbreds engage in a dangerous sport and may sustain severe injuries from which they cannot recover.
 But if they are well-maintained, they can live up to 30 years.

 Disease

-Disorders caused by overbreeding is also common in horses.
-Arabian horses, for example, can produce immune-deficient foals while Appaloosas are prone to genetic disorders that cause eye problems.
-Another disease that is prevalent in ponies and Morgan horses but can affect all types of horse is the Cushing’s disease or the Pituitary Pars Intermedia Dysfunction (PPID).
+Disorders caused by overbreeding are also common in horses.
+Arabian horses, for example, can produce immune-deficient foals, while Appaloosas are prone to genetic disorders that cause eye problems.
+Another disease prevalent in ponies and Morgan horses but can affect all types of horses is Cushing’s disease or Pituitary Pars Intermedia Dysfunction (PPID).
 The common signs of PPID are weight loss, lethargy, laminitis, increased sweating, drinking, and urinating.
 Although it does not directly kill the horses, it can lead to several fatal health issues.
-And most of the time, colic and other gastrointestinal problems that cause constant pain and soundness issues force owners to euthanize their horse even if it hasn’t lived out its natural lifespan yet.
+Most of the time, colic and other gastrointestinal problems that cause constant pain and soundness issues force owners to euthanize their horse even if it hasn’t lived out its natural lifespan yet.

 Diet and Nutrition

-It plays a significant role in the health and overall life expectancy of your horse.
-A horse that grazes on high-quality pastures and enough supplements has better health than a horse that is fed with a low-quality feed.
+It plays a significant role in your horse’s health and overall life expectancy.
+A horse that grazes on high-quality pastures and enough supplements has better health than a horse fed with low-quality feed.

 How to Determine the Age of a Horse

-The age or date of birth of a horse is recorded on registration papers or traveling/competition passport.
-So, if you have these identifying documents, you can quickly determine the age of your horse.
-But if these are not available, examining their teeth can be an alternative method to estimate their age.
+A horse’s age or date of birth is recorded on registration papers or traveling/competition passports.
+So, if you have these identifying documents, you can quickly determine your horse’s age.
+However, if these are unavailable, examining their teeth can be an alternative way to estimate their age.
 Although it’s not 100% accurate, it will help you when to consider your horse as a senior.
 Here are different ways to examine your horse’s teeth, depending on your horse’s life stage:

 Teeth Color

 The color of a horse’s teeth gradually changes as they grow.
 Young horses have white milk teeth, while permanent teeth that replace them at two and a half to 5 years of age are creamy yellow.
-As horses get older and pass 20 years old, their teeth will become brown.
+As horses age and pass 20 years, their teeth will become brown.

 Baby Teeth